falcosecurity/falco-website/content/en/docs/plugins/_index.md

 An extractor plugin optionally provides a set of event sources.
 When the framework receives an event with an event source in the plugin's set of event sources, fields in expressions/Falco outputs will be extracted from events using the plugin.
 An extractor plugin can also *not* name a set of event sources.
 In this case, *all* events will be presented to the extractor plugin, regardless of source.
 In this case, the extractor plugin must detect the format of arbitrary payloads and be able to return NULL/no value when the payload is not supported.

-Extractor plugin authors *should* register the plugin with the Falcosecurity organization by creating a PR to modify the [PLUGINS-REGISTRY.md](https://github.com/falcosecurity/plugins/blob/master/plugins/PLUGINS-REGISTRY.md) file with details on the new plugin.
+Extractor plugin authors *should* register the plugin with the Falcosecurity organization by creating a PR to modify the [plugin registry](https://github.com/falcosecurity/plugins/blob/master/registry.yaml) file with details on the new plugin.
 This allows source plugin authors and extractor plugin authors to coordinate about event source formats.

 ## Handling Duplicate/Overlapping Fields in Plugins/Libraries Core